 Black bass (largemouth and smallmouth bass) are the most sought-after species by anglers at Philpott Reservoir.
 Electrofishing samples and angler surveys indicate largemouth bass comprise the bulk of this fishery and account for 87% of angler catch of black bass, while smallmouth bass are a popular portion of the fishery in the spring and fall.
-Quality fish production for both black bass species has remained stable in recent years, with good numbers of bass in the 2-3 pound range.
-Relative abundance (number collected per hour), varies from year to year (Figure 1 & 2).
-The 2022 catch rates were 107 largemouth bass and 6 smallmouth bass per hour of sampling.
-Largemouth catch rates were above average in 2022 but for smallmouth bass the catch rates were average compared to those recorded since 2004.
+Quality fish production for both black bass species has remained stable in recent years, with good numbers of bass in the 2-3-pound range.
+Relative abundance (number collected per hour) varies from year to year (Figure 1 & 2).
+The 2024 catch rates were 85 largemouth bass and 2 smallmouth bass per hour of sampling.
+Largemouth catch rates were average in 2024 but for smallmouth bass the catch rates were below average compared to those recorded since 2004.
 Historically, smallmouth bass abundance is much less than largemouth bass abundance.
-Additionally, Alabama bass catch rates are increasing and measured 5 per hour in 2022 samples.
+Additionally, Alabama and Alabama bass hybrids catch rates were measured 12 per hour in 2024 samples.

 Figure 1.
-Electrofishing catch rates measured in fish per hour (all sizes), for largemouth bass (blue columns), smallmouth bass (orange columns) and Alabama bass (gray columns) in Philpott Reservoir 2004-2022.
+Electrofishing catch rates measured in fish per hour (all sizes), for largemouth bass (blue columns), smallmouth bass (orange columns) and Alabama bass/Alabama bass hybrids (green columns) in Philpott Reservoir 2004-2024.

 Good largemouth bass fishing can be found throughout the reservoir, but smallmouth bass densities appear to be greater in the lower end, particularly along the main lake channel.
 Clear water, especially in the lower half of the lake, can make fishing a challenge.
 Anglers should look for bass in deeper water and around fallen trees.
 Night fishing can also be productive in both deep and shallow water, as bass tend to come up shallower after dark.
-Bass anglers should see an increase in their catch of largemouth bass 15 inches and larger as the chart below reflects an increasing trend in DWR surveys of bass greater than 15 inches.
+Bass anglers should see good catches of largemouth bass 15 inches and larger as the chart below reflects the trends in DWR surveys of bass greater than 15 inches.

 Figure 2.
-Number of preferred size largemouth bass (blue columns) and smallmouth bass (orange columns) collected per hour of electrofishing at Philpott Reservoir 2004-2022.
+Number of preferred size largemouth bass (blue columns) and smallmouth bass (orange columns) collected per hour of electrofishing at Philpott Reservoir 2004-2024.
 Preferred size is ≥ 15 inches for largemouth bass and ≥ 14 inches for smallmouth bass.